Chocolate Lava Cakes

 Bake for about 10 minutes, or until the edges are firm but the center is runny.
 Add an additional minute of baking time if baking straight from the fridge.

 Run a knife around the edges to loosen and invert onto dessert plates, if desired.
-Serve with fresh berries and powdered sugar, if desired.
+You can also serve straight from the ramekin.
+Serve with fresh berries and powdered sugar.

 You can bake the batter in 10 paper-lined muffin tins for 10 minutes for smaller, more portable servings.
 You can also easily cut this recipe in half.